-Standardised The defined management arrangements for when and how investigations are carried out are followed consistently across the organisation.
-The underlying causes of an incident are identified and investigated.
-Investigations are also carried out after a near miss or near hit and H&S complaints.
-The investigation team selected is proportionate to the type and severity of the matter under investigation.
-Employee Culture There is a general understanding of the importance of good quality investigations into a range of occurrences generating recommendations that improve systematic control of risks.
-The investigation procedures include collaborative working and the need to investigate reports of non-compliance, S • representatives participate in the investigation.
-There are systems in place to ensure non-conformance, near miss / hit reports and H&S complaints.Human factors and human performance that the competence of investigators is maintained. are considered as part of the investigation and the training for investigators.
-Managed • • Incidents are investigated, but only where the organisation's guidance directs.
-The investigation process followed is not proportionate to the risk.
-Frequently, only immediate causes are identified and investigated.
-The range of incidents investigated is limited to accidents.
+The defined management arrangements for when and how investigations are carried out are followed consistently across the organisation.
+The underlying causes of an incident are

+- The underlying causes of an incident are identified and investigated.
+Investigations are also carried out after a near miss or near hit and H&S complaints. - The investigation team selected is proportionate to the type and severity of the matter under investigation.
+Employee representatives participate in the investigation. - There are systems in place to ensure that the competence of investigators is maintained. - Incidents are investigated, but only where the organisation's guidance directs.
+The investigation process followed is not proportionate to the risk. - Frequently, only immediate causes are identified and investigated. - The range of incidents investigated is limited to accidents.
 Recommendations are limited to preventing the same thing happening again.
 They do not identify areas for wider improvement.
-Culture The culture is to accept inconsistencies in investigations and superficial recommendations which do not improve risk management.
-Investigations are carried out only by safety professionals or managers, who are not independent of the incident.
-Inconsistent use of investigations during collaborations.
-Confidential incident reporting is embedded in the investigation process (see Annex 1).
-Ad-hoc • There is no evidence of effective investigations, and the culture of the organisation is to find someone to blame.
-Employees do not believe it safe to speak up and therefore tend to cover up genuine errors.
-The organisation focuses on the actions of the individuals, rather than looking to challenge the adequacy of systems and risk controls.
-No training in investigation techniques, no independent investigators.
-Culture Evidence of a blame culture when something happens.
-No joint investigations of incidents during collaborative ventures.